The 2023 Annual Reunion will be held

-The Hallman Family Association, together with our fantastic historian, has preserved many photos and documents that tell the story of our family.
+Since its beginning in 1980, the Hallman Family Association has preserved many photos and documents that tell the story of our family.

 We want to connect with you!
 We are gathering and sharing photos and stories from local family gatherings and our annual reunion.

 Our family association works hard to plan our annual reunion.
 We depend on membership to support this effort.

 The Hallman Family Association